Schemes that reward environmental benefits

 Free one to one advice:

 Free one to one advice is available until the end of March 2021.
-The Broads Authority are working with Norfolk FWAG, NFU and Natural England/Defra to offer free one to one advice and support to help you enhance the environment as part of a sustainable business.
+The Broads Authority are working with Norfolk FWAG, NFU and Natural England/DEFRA to offer free one to one advice and support to help you enhance the environment as part of a sustainable business.
 Advice is aimed at understanding the advantages of taking up a simplified Countryside Stewardship agreement now, ahead of the launch of new Scheme in 2024.
 This includes access to a long-term source of income for providing environmental benefits as BPS payments reduce.

 Details can be found in the Stewardship advice leaflet (PDF).